th2-net/th2-common-j/README.md

 ## Release notes

+### 3.16.2

++ Restore backward compatibility for MessageConverter factory methods.
+  **NOTE: one of the methods was not restored and update to this version might require manual update for your code**.
+  The old methods without `toTraceString` supplier will be removed in the future

 ### 3.16.0

 + Extended Utility classes
-++ Added the toTreeTable method to convert message/message filter to event data ++ Added the Event.exception method to include an exception and optionally all the causes to the body data as a series of messages
+  + Added the toTreeTable method to convert message/message filter to event data
+  + Added the Event.exception method to include an exception and optionally all the causes to the body data as a series of messages

 ### 3.15.0